Work in Practice

 The organization was experiencing persistent execution breakdowns across frontline teams, management interactions, and customer-facing situations.

-Pre-training pulse-check data showed several areas requiring attention, including voice, emotional safety, supervisor support, and tools for managing workplace stress.
+Pre-Immersion pulse-check data showed several areas requiring attention, including voice, emotional safety, supervisor support, and tools for managing workplace stress.

 The issue was not a lack of care.
 The deeper issue was that daily execution had become harder than it needed to be because expectations, communication, and support were not always translating consistently across roles.